Mild Traumatic Brain Injury – MTBI Attorneys

 You should look at the Santa Clara Valley Perceptual Motor Evaluation MMPI-II.
 Beck’s Depression Inventory is also valuable in this regard.
 And reading the famous Taylor-Johnson Temperament Analysis proves valuable.

 Equally important is the FIRO-B, and Woodcock-Johnson Psychoeducational Battery.
-More recently the Detroit Tests of Learning Aptitudes have proven beneficial in over-all analysis.
+More recently the Detroit Tests of Learning Aptitudes have proven beneficial in the overall analysis.
 Last but not least, experts generally quote from the Booklet Category Test, and Wisconsin Card Sort.
 (Trails-A, B Neuropsychological Battery).
 All of these above tests assist patients.

 Conclusion – Get a Lawyer!